createcandle/install-scripts/README.md

 9. The script will easily take an hour to run on a Raspberry Pi 3b.
 When it gets near the end it will start the Controller.
 You will see a list of addons being loaded, e.g. `Loading add-on: candleappstore`.

 10. At this point you can open a browser and visit http://candle.local.
 Create an account.
 Once logged in make sure all the pre-installed addon are enabled and up-to-date.
 The Zigbee2MQTT addon is installing itself, which will take a while.
-You can check it's progress on the zigbee overview page.
+You can check it's progress on the Zigbee2mqtt addon overview page (or wait for `zigbee2mqtt-adapter: -----INSTALL COMPLETE-----` to show up in the terminal).
 When it's done you can reboot the Raspberry Pi from the main menu.

 11. The reboot may take a little longer than usual.
 Login when the system is up again.
 Then enable SSH under settings -> developer (you may need to click the gear icon on the settings page 4 times first), and then Log into the Candle controller using SSH again.